devfile/registry/CONTRIBUTING.md

 The devfile samples used in this devfile registry are stored in the `extraDevfileEntries.yaml` file in the root of the repository.
 To add a devfile sample:

+1) Verify your Sample functions with Che.

+    - Opening the URL `https://workspaces.openshift.com/#<repository_url>` in your browser should start a workspace where `exec` commands run successfully.
+Type `task+<space>` in the IDE command palette to see the list of available commands.

-1) Open `extraDevfileEntries.yaml` in an editor
+2) Open `extraDevfileEntries.yaml` in an editor
-2) Add an entry to the file with the following required fields:
+3) Add an entry to the file with the following required fields:
 ```
   - name: <sample-name>
     displayName: <sample-display-name>